-- 1. Understanding of principles of the integration of gifted education and general education, including: - a.
-Strategies to encourage the interaction of gifted students with students of similar and differing abilities; and - b.
-Development of activities to encourage parental and community involvement in the education of the gifted, including the establishment and maintenance of an effective advisory committee. - 2.
-Understanding of the characteristics of gifted students, including: - a.
-Varied expressions of advanced aptitudes, skills, creativity, and conceptual understandings; - b.
-Methodologies that respond to the affective (social-emotional) needs of gifted students; and - c.
-Gifted behaviors in special populations (i.e., those who are culturally diverse, economically disadvantaged, or physically disabled). - 3.
-Understanding of specific techniques to identify gifted students using diagnostic and prescriptive approaches to assessment, including: - a.
-The selection, use, and evaluation of multiple assessment instruments and identification strategies; - b.
-The use of both subjective and objective measures to provide relevant information regarding the aptitude/ability or achievement of potentially gifted students; - c.
-The use of authentic assessment tools such as portfolios to determine performance, motivation/interest and other characteristics of potentially gifted students; - d.
-The development, use, and reliability of rating scales, checklists, and questionnaires by parents, teachers and others; - e.
-The evaluation of data collected from student records such as grades, honors, and awards; - f.
-The use of case study reports providing information concerning exceptional conditions; and - g.
-The structure, training, and procedures used by the identification and placement committee. - 4.
-Understanding and application of a variety of educational models, teaching methods, and strategies for selecting materials and resources that ensure: - a.
-Academic rigor through the development of high-level proficiency in all core academic areas utilizing the Virginia Standards of Learning as a baseline: - b.
-The acquisition of knowledge and development of products that demonstrate creative and critical thinking as applied to learning both in and out of the classroom; and
+- A. Understanding of principles of the integration of gifted education and general education, including: - 1.
+Strategies to encourage the interaction of gifted students with students of similar and differing abilities; and - 2.
+Development of activities to encourage parental and community involvement in the education of the gifted, including the establishment and maintenance of an effective advisory committee.

+B. Understanding of the characteristics of gifted students, including:

+- 1. Varied expressions of advanced aptitudes, skills, creativity, and conceptual understandings; - 2.
+Methodologies that respond to the affective (social-emotional) needs of gifted students; and - 3.
+Gifted behaviors in special populations (i.e., those who are culturally diverse, economically disadvantaged, or physically disabled). - C. Understanding of specific techniques to identify gifted students using diagnostic and prescriptive approaches to assessment, including:

-- c.
-The development of learning environments that guide students to become self-directed, independent learners. - 5.
-Understanding and application of theories and principles of differentiating curriculum designed to match the distinct characteristics of gifted learners to the programs and curriculum offered to gifted students, including: - a.
-The integration of multiple disciplines into an area of study; - b.
-Emphasis on in-depth learning, independent and self-directed study skills and metacognitive skills; - c.
-The development of analytical, organizational, critical, and creative thinking skills; - d.
-The development of sophisticated products using varied modes of expression; - e.
-The evaluation of student learning through appropriate and specific criteria: and - f.
-The development of advanced technological skills to enhance student performance. - 6.
-Understanding of contemporary issues and research in gifted education, including: - a.
-The systematic gathering, analyzing, and reporting of formative and summative data; and - b.
+- 1. The selection, use, and evaluation of multiple assessment instruments and identification strategies; - 2.
+The use of both subjective and objective measures to provide relevant information regarding the aptitude/ability or achievement of potentially gifted students; - The use of authentic assessment tools such as portfolios to determine performance, motivation/interest and other characteristics of potentially gifted students; - 4.
+The development, use, and reliability of rating scales, checklists, and questionnaires by parents, teachers and others; - 5.
+The evaluation of data collected from student records such as grades, honors, and awards; - 6.
+The use of case study reports providing information concerning exceptional conditions; and - 7.
+The structure, training, and procedures used by the identification and placement committee. - D. Understanding and application of a variety of educational models, teaching methods, and strategies for selecting materials and resources that ensure: - 1.
+Academic rigor through the development of high-level proficiency in all core academic areas utilizing the Virginia Standards of Learning as a baseline; - 2.
+The acquisition of knowledge and development of products that demonstrate creative and critical thinking as applied to learning both in and out of the classroom; and - 3.
+The development of learning environments that guide students to become selfdirected, independent learners. - E. Understanding and application of theories and principles of differentiating curriculum designed to match the distinct characteristics of gifted learners to the programs and curriculum offered to gifted students, including: - 1.
+The integration of multiple disciplines into an area of study; - 2.
+Emphasis on in-depth learning, independent and self-directed study skills and metacognitive skills; - 3.
+The development of analytical, organizational, critical, and creative thinking skills; - 4.
+The development of sophisticated products using varied modes of expression; - 5.
+The evaluation of student learning through appropriate and specific criteria; and - 6.
+The development of advanced technological skills to enhance student performance. - F. Understanding of contemporary issues and research in gifted education, including: - 1.
+The systematic gathering, analyzing, and reporting of formative and summative data; and - 2.
 Current local, state, and national issues and concerns.